2018 NFL roster cuts tracker: Follow along as all 32 teams cut down to their final 53

 Denver Broncos

 Players cut to reach 53: WR Jordan Leslie, CB Michael Hunter, DL DeShawn Williams, OG Jeremiah Poutasi, LB Marcus Rush, DL DeQuinton Osborne, DE Antonio Simmons, WR Mark Chapman, OL J.J.
-Dielman, WR Bryce Bobo, OT Austin Fleer, CB Marcus Rios, WR John Diarse
+Dielman, WR Bryce Bobo, OT Austin Fleer, CB Marcus Rios, WR John Diarse, WR Carlos Henderson, CB Brendan Langley, RB De'Angelo Henderson

 Kansas City Chiefs